AI Governance Add-On

 Coder Workspaces already lets teams run AI tools like Cursor and Claude Code inside their development environments.
 As adoption grows, many enterprises also need observability, management, and policy controls to support secure and auditable AI rollouts.

-Coder’s AI Governance Add-On for Premium licenses includes a set of features that help organizations safely roll out AI tooling at scale:
+The AI Governance Add-On is a per-user license that can be added to Premium seats.
+Each user with the add-on gets access to a set of features that help organizations safely roll out AI tooling at scale:

 Who should use the AI Governance Add-On